AfoninAndrei/afoninandrei.github.io/_posts/2025-02-16-alphaZero.markdown

 PUCT(s, a) = V_{\theta}(s, a) + c \cdot P_{\theta}(s, a) \cdot \frac{\sqrt{N(s)}}{1 + N(s, a)}
 $$

 This neural-guided search significantly improves efficiency by biasing simulations toward promising moves.
 However, the inclusion of a learned prior means that PUCT does not strictly inherit UCT’s convergence guarantee.
 By using a neural network, we introduce bias into the search process.
+Policy: Suggests likely promising moves (reducing branching factor).
+Value: Provides quick, approximate assessments of positions (reducing depth needed).
 Consequently, a poorly trained or misguided prior could negatively influence exploration.
 For instance, if the network erroneously assigns a near-zero prior probability to the genuinely optimal move, the PUCT exploration term might neglect that move entirely, effectively ignoring potentially optimal moves.
 To counteract this potential failure mode, AlphaZero mitigates the issue by adding small Dirichlet noise to the prior at the root of each self-play game.
 This ad-hoc exploration ensures occasional exploration of every legal move, preventing complete neglect of any potentially good action.

 > Essentially, to maintain theoretical convergence guarantees, one must use the UCT formula for exploration in MCTS.
 This would imply performing many unbiased rollouts until the end of the game to estimate leaf values combined with a uniform prior for selecting moves within the tree search.